-Among those joining our wacky threesome in the show transmitted on 10 July 1970 were stargazer Patrick Moore, former Doctor Who assistant Wendy Padbury, and Merseybeatsters The Fourmost.
+Among those joining the wacky threesome in the show transmitted on 10 July 1970 were stargazer Patrick Moore, former Doctor Who assistant Wendy Padbury, and Merseybeatsters The Fourmost.
 The programme which broadcast on 28 August featured the cookery experts Fanny and Johnnie Cradock.

 BBC disc jockey Jimmy Savile made an appearance in the final show of the first series on 11 September 1970.

 Not surprisingly, music was a regular feature in the series, and two of The Scaffold’s big UK hits – Thank U Very Much and Lily The Pink were performed on a regular basis in front of the most appreciative young studio audience.